- Docket No.

 Potential Impact:

-The inability for federal regulators to protect consumers with medical debt can create additional financial challenges for families and negatively impact access to needed health care services.
+The inability of federal regulators to protect consumers with medical debt can create additional financial challenges for families and negatively impact access to needed health care services.

 - PLAINTIFFS’ MOTION OPPOSING DELAY IN PROCEEDINGS (Feb 12, 2025)